 Listen Rocky, no one is immune from making mistakes.
 No one is immune from career paralysis.
 No one can define success for you.
 You must think for yourself.
 Believe in who you are.
 Believe in who you want to be.
 Acknowledge your nature.
 Your desires.
 Your abilities.
 Give your instincts a chance to guide you.
 Give your abilities a chance to flourish.
 It’s time to take a risk.
 It’s time to break free.

 The next morning, Rocky is afraid.
 His stomach still churns, but he decides it’s time to set out on a new journey.
 He doesn’t care about what accomplished people think.
 Okay, he does care.
 In fact, he cares a ton.
 But what he cares about more is what’s true.
 He cares about the approach.
-He cares about defining his own vision, his own strategy, his own path, his own framework for happiness, his own success, his own pathway to extraordinary.
+He cares about defining his own vision, his own strategy, his own path, his own framework for success.

 Rocky tips his hat and thanks his friends.